Nurse Practitioners in the Operating Room: The Top 3 Key Responsibilities

 A RNFA is a surgical registered nurse who has completed the required program.
 There is a RNFA certification that consists of coursework, exams, and hands-on operating room experience.
 There are a few certifying bodies (e.g., NIFA) and the course generally takes 6 months.
 Institutional by-laws often vary according to the role of the first assist, with some requiring a first assist certification in addition to the nurse practitioner license and certification.
 In general, the requirement most frequently includes an acute care certification (e.g., ACNP, AGANCP) through an accepted certifying body.

 In addition to receiving the appropriate training and credentials, understanding key responsibilities is an important step for any NP transitioning into the operating room.

-Top 3 Responsibilities of an NP in the Operating Room
+Top 3 NP Responsibilities in the Operating Room

 Before the surgical procedure even begins, the NP is responsible for the evaluation of the preoperative workup, including labs, primary care and/or sub-specialty clearances, and any more invasive testing, when indicated.
 The focus of this evaluation is generally to determine the overall safety of the patient to endure both anesthesia and the ensuing postoperative recovery phase.